The DJI Spark is a great little drone that has been around for a long time now. I can still see people flying it around.

 Some people try to charge their battery right after a flying session when the battery is all heated up.
 That’s a bad practice and should be avoided.

 Always charge your battery when it is rested for a good few hours after flying.

 8. Dirty charging port

-Last but not least, if your battery is not reponding to the charger, do check your charging port terminals.
-Sometimes, its just dirt that is preventing a good surface contact between the terminals.
+Last but not least, check your charging port terminals if your battery is not responding to the charger.
+Sometimes, it’s just dirt that prevents good surface contact between the terminals.

 You can use a connector cleaner like DeoxIT Gold to clean the connector surfaces and try charging again.

 DJI Spark battery not charging – Final thoughts